labeattie/lucasbeattiedotcom/_posts/2022-01-03-why-civil-engineers-vba.md

 ![VBA](/assets/vba generic.png){: width="600" }

-## What is it?
+## What is VBA?
 Visual Basic for Applications is Microsoft's coding language that comes prepackaged with Excel as well as many other Office applications.
 We will focus on using it with Excel because I believe that to be the highest utility application for VBA, but just be aware it can be used with some other Office applications as well.
-For one example.
-I have used it to resize a couple of hundred photos in a Word document.
+For one example, I have used it to resize a couple of hundred photos in a Word document.
 Macros is the name for a set of code written in VBA.
 Now onto why you should be interested in learning to use it.

 ## It's free (and you already have it)
 Well at least if you already have Microsoft Excel.
 In order to access VBA, go to File, Options, then select Customize Ribbon, and on the rightmost window, make sure the "Developer" box is checked.
 Now you have access to the developer tab on the ribbon, where you can create, edit, and record VBA macros.
 You can click the leftmost "Visual Basic" button to get to the window where code can be viewed and edited, or alternatively you can use the keyboard shortcut Alt+F11.